 Find the right tools to surface dark data.
 The right tools to surface hidden information can help agencies turn dark data into structured information that can be used to make more confident decisions.

-If you want to learn more about the impact and opportunities of dark data, download our eBook, “Shining Light on Dark Data in Adult Services,” for answers to more common questions around dark data.
+If you want to learn more about the impact and opportunities of dark data, download our eBook, “Shining Light on Dark Data in Adult & Aging,” for answers to more common questions around dark data.